GoLand lets you translate your Stylus code into CSS on the fly.

 Compiling the code

-When you open a file, GoLand checks whether an applicable file watcher is available in the current project.
-If such file watcher is configured but disabled, GoLand displays a pop-up window that informs you about the configured file watcher and suggests to enable it.
+When you open a file, GoLand checks whether an applicable File Watcher is available in the current project.
+If such File Watcher is configured but disabled, GoLand displays a popup that informs you about the configured File Watcher and suggests to enable it.

 If the Auto-save edited files to trigger the watcher checkbox is selected, the File Watcher is invoked as soon as any changes are made to the source code.